Skip to content

 Hope to see you at the next gathering!

-Bella Joy FB Cover
+Bella Joy FB Mobile Cover

-At this small park in the heart of Denver we celebrated LIFE with food, fun, and friendship.
+At this small park in the heart of Denver, we celebrated LIFE with food, fun, and friendship.
 Then we moved into a time of remembrance, prayer, and a candlelight vigil to raise our light toward spreading healing and hope with our prayers and lives.

-The event was in partnership with Colorado Community Church, Church In The City-Beth Abraham, Denver Dream Center, and Confluence Ministries.
+In collaboration with Colorado Community Church, Church In The City-Beth Abraham, Denver Dream Center, and Confluence Ministries.

-On January 18, 2021 we stood together in unity to recognize Dr. Martin Luther King Jr. and form a multi-ethnic prayer gathering to honor King’s vision for the Beloved Community.
+• On January 18, 2021 we stood together in unity to recognize Dr. Martin Luther King Jr. and form a multi-ethnic prayer gathering to honor King’s vision for the Beloved Community.
 During this time we petitioned God for healing across racial divides and injustices.

 “But the end is reconciliation; the end is redemption; the end is the creation of the beloved community.
 It is this type of spirit and this type of love that can transform opposers into friends.
 It is this type of understanding goodwill that will transform the deep gloom of the old age into the exuberant gladness of the new age.
 It is this love which will bring about miracles in the hearts of men.”